Email Integration Guide

 - On the right sidebar, click the Add New Service button.

-- Enter a name for the service (e.g. “Pingdom Alerts”), select an escalation policy, and under Service Type select Generic email system.
+- Enter a name for the service (e.g. “Critical Alerts”), select an escalation policy, and under “Integration Type” select Integrate via email.

-- An integration email address is generated for you at the bottom, but you can change it to anything you prefer (e.g. “pingdom”).
+- An integration email address is generated for you at the bottom, but you can change it to anything you prefer (e.g. “critical-alerts”).

 - Click the Add Service button.

 You just created a PagerDuty service that opens incidents when it receives email.
-Now let’s configure a monitoring system to send alerts to this service.
+Now you’ll just need to point your monitoring system to the integration email and you’re all set!
+Below is a test incident triggered via email:

 Fine-tuning email integration